knpuniversity/symfony/knpu/extra-doctrine-collections/entity-type-checkboxes.md

 things get interesting.

-Go to `/admin/genus` and login with a user from the fixtures: `weaverryan+1@gmail.com` and password `iliketurtles`. click to edit one of the genuses.
+Go to `/admin/genus` and login with a user from the fixtures: `weaverryan+1@gmail.com` and password `iliketurtles`.
+Click to edit one of the genuses.

 ## Planning Out the Form